-Studies show that adults with type 1 diabetes who are diagnosed with COVID-19 are at increased risk of severe illness from COVID-19.
-People most at risk are people with consistently high blood sugar levels and those with other medical conditions, such as obesity or lung, heart or kidney disease.
+Studies have shown that adults with type 1 diabetes who contract COVID-19 are at an increased risk of severe illness.
+People with consistently high blood sugar levels and those with other medical conditions, such as obesity or lung, heart or kidney disease, are particularly vulnerable.
 This information is based on current knowledge of COVID-19 and will be updated as additional scientific evidence is released.
-While the number of deaths increases as the virus spreads, we expect the mortality rate and the number of people dying from the virus to decrease as we improve in detection and treatment.
+As the virus spreads, the mortality rate and the number of people dying from the virus are expected to decrease as detection and treatment improve.

 Your risk of severe illness from COVID-19 is likely to be lower if your diabetes is well managed.
 Having heart disease or other complications besides diabetes can make it worse for you to get seriously ill from COVID-19, as can other viral infections, because more than one condition makes it difficult for your body to fight infection.
 Viral infections can also increase inflammation in people with diabetes, which may be due to above-target blood sugar levels and could contribute to more serious complications.
 It's important to remember that people with either type of diabetes can vary in their age, the complications they've developed, and how well they've been able to manage diabetes.

 People who already have diabetes-related health problems are likely to have worse results if they get COVID-19 than people with diabetes who are otherwise healthy, regardless of the type of diabetes they have.
 Diabetic ketoacidosis (DKA) can make it difficult to manage fluid intake and electrolyte levels, which is important for controlling sepsis.
 Sepsis and septic shock are some of the most serious complications that some people with COVID-19 have experienced.
 It's important to know the signs of DKA and talk to your diabetes care team about when to check for ketones and when to contact your doctor if you have them.
 If you're sick, know what to do.